 But the increasing demand for both COVID and non-COVID formats1 following mainstream exposure of lateral flow technology during the pandemic means lateral flow manufacturing output will of course need to cope with demand.

 The mass production of lateral flow tests is not always straightforward and requires experience and expertise.
-Therefore, in this article Mark Jones, Abingdon Health’s Technical Director, goes through the process of ensuring lateral flow test specifications are robust and can cope with long-term, routine high-volume manufacture.
+Therefore, in this article Mark Jones, Abingdon Health’s Chief Operating Officer, goes through the process of ensuring lateral flow test specifications are robust and can cope with long-term, routine high-volume manufacture.

 - Lateral flow test concepts need to be to be viable.
 This seems obvious but due diligence on whether the test will be accepted on the market is essential.
 Otherwise, time and money spent during the development phases will be for nothing.